zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **catalog.tile.title**

     specifies the title of the product family of the API service.
-This value is displayed in the API Catalog UI dashboard as the tile title.
+This value is displayed in the API Catalog dashboard as the tile title.

 * **catalog.tile.description**